tom-smith-okta/okta-api-center/gateways/kong/readme.md

 ## Configure your Okta Account

-To set up your Okta tenant with all of the components needed for this example such as users, groups, authorization servers, etc., we'll run a bootstrap script.
+To set up your Okta tenant with all of the components needed for this example, such as users, groups, authorization servers, etc., we'll run a bootstrap script.

 Make sure you've added an Okta API token to the `.env` file, and make sure you're OK with the default values for REDIRECT_URI and PORT.
 These values will be used to set up the OIDC client and launch the node app.